openwms/org.openwms.core.uaa/src/site/markdown/index.md

 ## Deployment

-The UAA is an essential component for all kind of applications and requires the highest degree of availablity level (Highest).
+The UAA is an essential component for all kind of applications and requires the highest degree of availability level (Highest).
 Therefore it is deployed in an redundant setup in different locations, on different cloud platforms with different ISP.

 | endpoints | billed | SLA |